Q2 Market Commentary

 - Worker Compensation – The labor force embeds inflation through pay raises.
-The supply of workers remains constrained as it is now, wages will continue to rise.
+The supply of workers remains constrained as it is now, and wages will continue to rise.
 Those same workers have more money to spend so prices for goods and services rise.
 The cycle of pay raises and rising prices for goods and services continues and embed inflation long-term.

-- Consumer Demand – It is no surprise that consumers came out of lockdown with record savings, flush with cash and ready to spend.
+- Consumer Demand – It is no surprise that consumers came out of lockdown with record savings, flush with cash, and ready to spend.
 IHS Markit showed new orders across the entire economy at the highest rate ever recorded during the month of May.
 We have never witnessed household income improve in a recession the way it did post COVID.
 Current rates of spending have triggered an increase in demand for all goods and services and prices are on the rise as a result.
 We will be watching both savings rates and consumer spending in the coming months and quarters for any sign of embedding inflation.

-- Inflationary Expectations – Inflationary expectations can become self-fulfilling because if workers, consumers and businesses believe that inflation will get worse, they will bid up prices and wages in anticipation of inflation thereby fueling the flames of inflation they were originally fearing!
-According to a recent University of Michigan survey, one-year consumer inflation expectations are 4.6% in May, this is the highest read since the China commodity boom of 2011 post Great Recession.
-2013 was the last time we had 3% long-run inflation expectation; until recently, it had been less than 3% since 2013.
+- Inflationary Expectations – Inflationary expectations can become self-fulfilling because if workers, consumers, and businesses believe that inflation will get worse, they will bid up prices and wages in anticipation of inflation thereby fueling the flames of inflation they were originally fearing!
+According to a recent University of Michigan survey, one-year consumer inflation expectations are 4.6% in May, this is the highest read since the China commodity boom of 2011 post-Great Recession.
+2013 was the last time we had a 3% long-run inflation expectation; until recently, it had been less than 3% since 2013.
 We will continue to monitor inflationary expectations as a sign of embedding inflation.